Close Menu

 Mixing algae into the forage for cows can significantly reduce methane emissions.
 This is what ongoing research at the University of California in the United States shows.

-Ruminating domestic animals in agriculture are estimated to account for 14 percent of all human-induced methane emissions and it is increasing.
-Therefore, researches around the world are working on how to reduce methane emissions.
+Ruminating domestic animals in agriculture are estimated to account for 14 percent of all human-induced methane emissions, and this is increasing.
+Therefore, researchers around the world are working on how to reduce methane emissions.

 Researchers at the University of California in the United States have mixed small amounts of red algae into the forage and have seen that the methane content decreases considerably by means of measurements of the exhaled air.
 This is not the first study to show how seaweed reduced methane emissions, as we wrote two years ago about research in Australia.
 The explanation is that an enzyme in the algae prevents methane from forming in the cow rumen (the first chamber in the alimentary canal of ruminant animals).